- Though they are closely related, cockroaches and water bugs are distinct in several ways.

 Cockroach vs Water Bug: Habitat

-The land-dwelling cockroach is adaptable, although it prefers warm, dark enclosed spaces, and will move indoors to escape the cold of winter.
+When comparing the habitat of the water bug vs roach, the land-dwelling cockroach is adaptable, although it prefers warm, dark enclosed spaces, and will move indoors to escape the cold of winter.
 The water bug, on the other hand, prefers moist and dark areas near freshwater ponds and lakes.
 It is also seen flying near lights during mating season.
-Not only does a cockroach not have any wings, although some species can glide, it also shies away from any light.
+Cockroaches do not have any wings (although some species can glide) and they shy away from any light.
 This is why cockroaches run away when you turn the light on in a previously dark room.

 Cockroach vs Water Bug: Group Behavior

 Cockroaches enjoy being surrounded by each other as often as possible.
 Water bugs are fairly solitary except for mating season.
-So if you encounter either one, a little more peeping around will tell you its group behavior and indicate which one it likely is.
+If you encounter either one, a little more investigating will tell you whether it is a solitary insect or there is a group of them.
+If it is alone, it is likely a water bug.
+If you find a group of them, they are cockroaches.

 Cockroach vs Water Bug: Diet

 Both of these roaches can be scavengers.
-The difference is the predominant diet.
+The difference between the water bug vs roach is the predominant diet.
 Cockroaches are scavengers and will feed on food, garbage, and rotting things.
-Water bugs are predatory and will hunt smaller creatures, but they’ll also feed on algae and garbage whenever possible.
+Water bugs are predatory and will hunt smaller creatures However, they’ll also feed on algae and garbage whenever possible.

 FAQs (Frequently Asked Questions)